MVP218/hello-world/README.md

 # hello-world
 Hello World!
-This is me coming out into the GitHub World Hey whats up people, Im about to kill it
+Hey whats up people, Im about to kill it